SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 ### [Defining custom differentials](@id coupled_equations_other_custom_differentials)
 Previously, differential equations have always been declared using the default differential, `D`.
 There are, however, two situations when non-default differentials are useful:
-- When differentials with respect to independent variables (other than the time independent variable) are required.
+- When differentials with respect to independent variables other than the time independent variable are required.
-- When a differential with a name other than D is required (because e.g. `D` is used for another system quantity.).
+- When a differential with a name other than D is required (e.g. because `D` represents another system quantity).

 Non-default differentials can be declared using the `@differentials` option.
 E.g. here we declare our growth model, but call our differential `Δ` instead of `D`:
 ```@example coupled_eqs_nonlinear_problem